BernatGames/NpcTracker/README.md

 # NpcTracker
-This addon will track an NPC by executing another `.findnpc` command every time the NPC is found.
+This addon will track an NPC by executing another `.findnpc` command every time the NPC is found, and periodically.

 This is useful, for example, if farming Oshu'gun Crystal Powder Sample from Shattered Rumbler, since you want to keep killing them for a while, not just once.
+Also, if looking for several NPCs, such as all rares in a zone.

 ### Usage
 Available commands:
+* `/track stop` - Stops tracking.
+* `/track start` - Starts tracking the NPC list.
+* `/track npc <npcName>` - Tracks npcName.
+* `/track add <npcName>` - Adds npcName to the list of NPCs to track.
+* `/track remove <npcName>` - Removes npcName from the list of NPCs to track.
+* `/track clear` - Clears the list of NPCs to track.
-* `/track npcName` - Tracks an NPC until asked to stop.
+* `/track list` - Lists NPCs in the list of NPCs to track.
-* `/untrack` - Stops tracking an NPC.
+* `/track interval <newInterval>` - Updates the tracking interval (<newInterval> in seconds).

-`/track %t` works if you're targetting the NPC.
-The re-tracking feature might fail if you reach the destination and the NPC is not up.
-Since there's no in-game message, I still haven't found how to re-track in this scenario.
-This is typically the case for scarce or single spawn NPCs.
+`%t` can be used as a parameter when providing NPC names.
+List and tracking interval will be saved per character across sessions.

 ### Installation
 Download this repository, then extract the `NpcTracker` subdirectory from the `src` directory into your `World of Warcraft/Interface/AddOns` directory.